-- Contributions to a traditional IRA

-- Student loan interest (up to \$2,500)

-- Health savings account (HSA) contributions (see page 3)

-- Alimony payments

-- Educator expenses (up to \$250)

-- Penalties on the early withdrawal of savings
+- Contributions to a traditional IRA - 夊 Student loan interest (up to \$2,500) - Health savings account (HSA) contributions (see page 4) - Alimony paid under divorce or separation agreement executed before 2019 - Educator expenses (up to \$300 per person) - Penalties on the early withdrawal of savings

 Self-employed individuals may also claim an above-the-line deduction for half of their self-employment tax (other than the 0.9% additional tax), certain retirement account contributions, and qualifying medical insurance premiums.
-Minimizing AGI gives you a variety of tax advantages, so you won't want to overlook any above-theline deductions you are entitled to claim.
+Minimizing AGI gives you a variety of tax advantages, so you won't want to overlook any above-the-line deductions you are entitled to claim.
 Consider the AMT.
 Before accelerating state and local tax payments, check to make sure that doing so will not create an AMT problem.
-Also consider that additional year-end payments of state and local taxes may not translate into additional deductions, because in 2021 the maximum deduction for the sum of the state income tax and residential property tax on the residence (or state income tax plus sales tax) is limited to \$10,000.
+Also consider that additional year-end payments of state and local taxes may not translate into additional deductions, because in 2023 the maximum deduction for the sum of the state income tax and residential property tax on the residence (or state income tax plus sales tax) is limited to \$10,000.